joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 name: E$ed633d885dcb9b2f3f0118361de4d57752712c27c5316a95d9e5e5b124
 #name: elf-technician
 ```
-Starting the `lights` process then displays the password as username `The terminal just blinks: Welcome back, Computer-TurnLightsOn`
+Starting the `lights` process then displays the password as username: `The terminal just blinks: Welcome back, Computer-TurnLightsOn`
 So the password is **Computer-TurnLightsOn**.

 **Approach 2**: